tonysantana1492/gateways-frontend/README.md

 This is a project that allows the storage, creation, update and deletion of gateway devices.
 It uses mongoBD as a database to store gateways and its associated peripherals.
 It is made with MUI and TailwindCSS for visual components.

+### Prerequisites
+You need create a .env file that contains the variable:
+REACT_APP_API: Backend url for the aplication.

 ## Getting Started
 To get you started you can simply clone the repository: